 Declaration of trust

 An agreement drawn up by the conveyancer sets down ‘who gets what’ if the property is sold or one owner buys out the other.
-It’s a good idea for cohabiting couples.
+It’s a good idea for cohabiting couples or friends buying together.

 Legal documents proving ownership of a property or land.
 They may contain mortgages and leases, conveyances, contracts for sale and wills.
 They are also known as Title Deeds.